project-liberty/BlockDX/doc/README.md

-BlocknetDX Core
+Liberty Core
 =====================

 Setup
 ---------------------
-[BlocknetDX Core](https://github.com/BlocknetDX/BlockDX/releases/tag/v3.7.36) is the original BlocknetDX client and it builds the backbone of the network.
-However, it downloads and stores the entire history of BlocknetDX transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Liberty Core](https://github.com/project-liberty/BlockDX/releases/tag/v3.7.36) is the original Liberty client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Liberty transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run BlocknetDX on your native platform.
+The following are some helpful notes on how to run Liberty on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/blocknetdx-qt (GUI, 32-bit) or bin/32/blocknetdxd (headless, 32-bit)
+- bin/32/liberty-qt (GUI, 32-bit) or bin/32/libertyd (headless, 32-bit)
-- bin/64/blocknetdx-qt (GUI, 64-bit) or bin/64/blocknetdxd (headless, 64-bit)
+- bin/64/liberty-qt (GUI, 64-bit) or bin/64/libertyd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run blocknetdx-qt.exe.
+Unpack the files into a directory, and then run liberty-qt.exe.

 ### OSX

-Drag BlocknetDX-Qt to your applications folder, and then run BlocknetDX-Qt.
+Drag liberty-qt to your applications folder, and then run liberty-qt.

 ### Need Help?

-* Join our Rocket.Chat [Blocknet Rocket.Chat](https://rocket.blocknet.co:8443) and ask for help in the #wallet channel.
+* Join our Rocket.Chat [Liberty Rocket.Chat](https://rocket.lbrt.io:8443) and ask for help in the #wallet channel.

 Building
 ---------------------
-The following are developer notes on how to build BlocknetDX on your native platform.
+The following are developer notes on how to build Liberty on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)